-MIND FEST 2025: About the relationships that make us
+MIND FEST 2025: About the Relationships That Shape Us

 The theme of MIND FEST 2025?
 Relationships.

-Partnerships, friendships, work, family… and the most important one – relationships with yourself.
+Romantic, friendly, professional, family… and the most important one – the relationship with ourselves.

-On 9th October 2025 await you inspiring lectures, workshops, and activities in English, connecting science with personal growth.
+On 9th October, you can look forward to inspiring lectures, hands-on workshops and activities in English that connect science with personal growth.

-Gain insights to strengthen your communication, resolve conflicts with ease, protect your space, and nurture your mind.
+Gain insights into how to strengthen your communication, resolve conflicts with ease, protect your space, and nurture your mind.

-MENDELU MIND FEST is a space for sharing, self-reflection and experience.
+MENDELU MIND FEST is a space for sharing, reflection, and meaningful experiences.

-Because when we feel good, we can grow and create.
+When we feel good, we grow and create.

-Come and joint us at MIND FEST – for inspiration, energy and a new perspective on relationships.
+Come and join us at MIND FEST in English – for inspiration, energy and a fresh perspective on relationships.

 Program